 Women are slowly asserting themselves in MENA region

-Apart from Somalia and Sudan, all Arab countries have signed up to the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-However, they neither ratified all of its clauses, nor adopted it in national law (UNESCWA 2018).
+Apart from Somalia and Sudan, all Arab countries have signed up to the UN Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW).
+However, they neither ratified all of its clauses, nor adopted in national law (UNESCWA 2018).
 Indeed, legislation often still serves male dominance.

 In most Arab countries, men are considered to be the heads of families.
 Inheritance laws put male relatives at an advantage.
 Family law is often derived from faith doctrines that make it harder for women to get a divorce or legal guardianship of their children.
 In most Arab countries, a woman’s nationality has no bearing on her children’s or husband‘s citizenship.
 Women do not have equal access to financial resources.
 Legal obstacles prevent them from fully participating in public life.
 They are massively underrepresented in politics.

 Discriminating laws result from the male dominance that marks society and is rooted in conventional family norms.
 A mutually reinforcing dynamic of formal legislation and conservative traditions limits women’s choices and constrains their lives.
 Some rules are obvious, others are barely visible.

 Traditions are not codified in writing, but passed on by example.
 Family members are expected to comply with them and perpetuate them.
 It is, for example, an unwritten law that women should marry at a young age and that their greatest contribution to society is to serve as mothers and homemakers.
 The family is always expected to be the top priority, even when a woman does professional work.

 To the outside world, the father represents the family.
 He is responsible for its prosperity as well as its reputation.
 Accordingly, he has the authority to control female family members.
 One consequence of this traditional understanding is that the perpetrators of honour killings are often not punished or only get rather mild sentences.